spatulatom/react-next.js-webb-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`]

 ## Getting Started
+to run the Next app server:
+npm run dev
+# or
+yarn dev
 This app is deployed here:

 ## About
 Next.js is an open-source web development framework built on top of Node.js enabling React-based web applications functionalities such as server-side rendering and generating static websites as oppose to 'traditional' React apps that can only render their content in the client-side browser.
 This little project explores many Next.js features like how to make pages and routes, how to link between them, how to use styles, how to create a Layout